Trinity College, Oxford: Buildings

 The main entrance to the college is on Broad Street, located between Balliol College and Blackwell's bookshop, and opposite Turl Street.
-It is enclosed by an iron palisade rather than a wall, and the college's distinctive blue gates provide it with a more open and accessible appearance than many others in Oxford.
+It is enclosed by an iron palisade rather than a wall, and the college's distinctive blue gates provide it with a more open appearance than many others in Oxford.
 The rear of the college backs onto St John's College, and has entrances on both St Giles' and Parks Road.
 As well as its four major quadrangles, the college also boasts a large lawn and gardens, which include a small area of woodland.

-Durham quadrangle
+Durham Quadrangle

-Trinity was built around a single quadrangle, now known as the Durham quadrangle, named after Durham College which previously occupied the site of Trinity.
+Durham Quadrangle is the oldest part of the college, and was originally the quadrangle of the medieval Durham College, Oxford, whose land and buildings were purchased by Thomas Pope in 1555 to house his new foundation.
+The East range of the Durham College buildings survives, including the Old Library on the first floor, along with some medieval remnants in the West range.

 Chapel

-The chapel, though relatively modest in size compared to some of its Oxford counterparts, was the first college chapel to be designed entirely in the Baroque style.
-It was designed by Henry Aldrich, with advice from Christopher Wren, and was consecrated in 1694.
+The chapel, relatively modest in size compared to some of its Oxford counterparts, was the first college chapel to be designed entirely in the Baroque style.
+It was thought to have been designed by Henry Aldrich, with advice from Christopher Wren, and was consecrated in 1694.
+The executed design was based on a second print, moderated by Wren, and the previous print, held in the Library of Christ Church, Oxford, showed a different scheme for the west tower and the interior.

 On the top of the west tower sit four female statues, which represent Astronomy, Geometry, Medicine and Theology.

 Garden Quadrangle

-The north side of the quad was designed by Christopher Wren and built in 1665–1668 as a freestanding block to the north of the Durham quad.
+In a letter dated 22 June 1665, kept in the Trinity College Archives, Christopher Wren wrote back to the President of the College, Ralph Bathurst that it would be 'lame one... like a threelegged table' in response to Bathurst's suggestion that an open Quadrangle be put up to allow the view of the Fellows' Garden.

+During Wren's absence in Paris, the construction of the initial freestanding building - two-storied accommodation block with a mansard roof (the first one in Oxford) was put up under the direction of Oxfordshire stonemason family, the Townsends between 1665 and 1668.
 The west side was added to the same plan in 1682.
+The mansard roof was pulled down and replaced with the addition of a third storey as the population of Trinity College students grew.

+In its current state, the Garden Quad remains faithful to Bathurst's original intentions; the addition of the central block, completing the open-air quadrangle, was probably inspired by William Byrd's Garden Quadrangle at New College, Oxford, completed between 1682 and 1702.

-Front quadrangle
+Front Quadrangle

 The front quadrangle between the Durham quadrangle and Broad Street was formed by the new buildings (1883–1885) and the president's lodgings (1885–1887), both designed by Thomas Graham Jackson.
 It also includes some older buildings on Broad Street: four old cottages and Kettell Hall, a stone house built by President Ralph Kettell in around 1620.